The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 21 Oct 1944 – Battle Day Seven

 The plan worked perfectly.
 Twenty-five minutes after Task Force O’Connor jumped off it reported reaching open ground at the base of the hill, behind the enemy lines.
 Colonel Pence ordered the task force to turn left and strike the enemy rear.
-With the unit was an observer from the 522nd Field Artillery, Lieutenant Binotti.
+With the unit was an observer from the 522nd Field Artillery, Lieutenant [Albert E.] Binotti.
 As the unit swung left Lieutenant Binotti brought battalion concentrations of fire down on enemy groups he observed in the forest.
 His excellent work was very largely responsible for the eighty dead Germans found in the woods after the attack had passed on.

 The 100th was moving in column of companies, Company B furnishing rear security.
 Twice strong German combat patrols engaged in skirmishes with the rear guard, but there was no organized enemy resistance to the battalion’s forward movement.
 The enemy had been hit hard and he was dazed momentarily.
 By 1500 the companies had reached their immediate objective and were digging in.

-KIA Loss for 21 Oct 1944
+KIA Losses for 21 Oct 1944

 100 B Pfc.
-Komatsu, James K
+Komatsu, James K.

 100 C Pfc.
 Hasegawa, Kiyoshi